tdg2-org/scripts/README.md

 # Updates/Changes
 - Added automation for multiple distinct BDs.
 Top/primary BD must be default "top_bd" or use -BDtcl.
 Works with BDCs as well.
 - Added -ipOnly arg.
 - Added automation for versioning modules (git hash / timestamp).
 - Added -release arg to zip/tar xsa/bit files.
+- Added recursive hdl directory/file add:
-- 'mdl' and 'tb' folders are for testbenchs and non-synth hdl files only for sim, skipped for synth
+  * 'mdl' and 'tb' folders are for testbenchs and non-synth hdl files only for sim, skipped for synth
-- 'OFF' and 'OLD' folders are skipped completely
+  * 'OFF' and 'OLD' folders are skipped completely
+  * 'addHDLdirRecurs' proc will add recursively, 'addHDLdir' proc adds dir without recursion